dutchLuck/ihad/README.md

 With so many well established utilites to dump a file or stdin, why bother to create another?
 Well... the output of ihad is somewhat cleaner than the output from the utility programs mentioned above.
 The default output of ihad has just a single space between each of the three columns of output.
-(The one exception to this philosophy is that there may be multiple padding spaces in the last line of the dump if it is short of the full compliment of bytes.)
 In contrast "hexdump -C" puts in extra space characters and book-ends the Ascii column with the "|" character, "od -A x -t x1z" puts in extra space characters and puts ">" "<" bookends around the Ascii column and "xxd -g 0" puts a colon on the end of the index number.